 - Operating system:

-- Windows Windows 2008 (or R2) Server with current service packs.
+- Windows 2012R2 Server, with current service packs.

 - The server should not normally be a domain controller and in

 - Installed and tested software on the server: